Bob

 that Bob Jones University awards credit upon completion of courses and

-certificates from USAeroFlight, LCC.
+certificates from USAeroFlight.

 · Register

-for aviation courses through USAeroFlight, LCC.
+for aviation courses through USAeroFlight.

 · Pay

-all fees for aviation courses to USAeroFlight, LCC.
+all fees for aviation courses to USAeroFlight.

 · Arrange

-transportation to and from USAeroFlight, LCC.
+transportation to and from USAeroFlight. facility at

-facility at the Greenville Downtown Airport.
+the Greenville Downtown Airport.

 · Fulfil